Chemical bonding in large systems using projected population analysis from real-space density functional theory calculations: Results: Additional benchmarking studies

-In this section, we describe benchmarking studies involving the computation of \oop~and \ohp~on few representative material systems not discussed in the main manuscript. $\mathtt{pCOOP}$ and $\mathtt{pCOHP}$ obtained by using \Lob~ are used for benchmarking.
-To this end, we show here the absolute spill factor($\mathcal{S}$), charge spill factor($\mathcal{S}_c$) and the population energy diagrams of CO molecule, H\textsubscript{2}O molecule and spin-polarized O\textsubscript{2} molecule.
-We show the results of projection of the self-consistently converged Kohn-Sham(KS) eigenfunctions obtained from \DFTFE~onto a space spanned by (i)Bunge orbitals and (ii)pseudo-atomic(\pa) orbitals constructed from ONCV pseudopotentials.
-Finally, we show the population energy diagrams of $2\cross 2\cross 2$ carbon diamond and Si\textsubscript{29}H\textsubscript{36} projection of KS wavefunctions into Bunge orbitals.
+In this section, we describe \pfop~benchmarking studies involving the computation of \oop~and \ohp~on few representative material systems not discussed in the main manuscript. $\mathtt{pCOOP}$ and $\mathtt{pCOHP}$ obtained by using \Lob~are used for benchmarking.
+To this end, we report the absolute spill factor($\mathcal{S}$), charge spill factor($\mathcal{S}_c$) and the population energy diagrams of CO molecule, H\textsubscript{2}O molecule and spin-polarized O\textsubscript{2} molecule.
+From Table \ref{tab: Spill Factors}, we observe that the spill factors obtained from \pfop~using \pa~atom-centered orbitals are similar to that obtained from \Lob.
+Further, we compare the population energy diagrams resulting from the projection of the Kohn-Sham(KS) eigenfunctions obtained from \DFTFE~onto a space spanned by both (i) STO basis by Bunge and (ii)pseudo-atomic(\pa) orbitals (constructed from ONCV pseudopotentials).
+Finally, we discuss the population energy diagrams of $2\cross 2\cross 2$ carbon diamond and Si\textsubscript{29}H\textsubscript{36} employing STO basis by Bunge as atom-centered orbitals.